graphology/graphology-hits/README.md

 // To compute and return the result as 'hubs' & 'authorities': const {hubs, authorities} = hits(graph);

-// To directly assign the map the result to nodes' attributes: hits.assign(graph);
+// To directly map the result to nodes' attributes: hits.assign(graph);

 // Note that you can also pass options to customize the algorithm: